 -

-Natural language to JQL: Jira Query Language (JQL) is super useful for digging up specific issues, but let's be honest, the syntax can be a real pain for anyone who isn't a full-time admin.
-This feature is a big help for making JQL more accessible.
-Now, anyone can just type a search in plain English, like "show me all unresolved high-priority bugs assigned to me," and Jira will translate it into the correct JQL.
+Natural language to JQL: Jira Query Language (JQL) is incredibly powerful for finding specific issues.
+Jira AI makes JQL more accessible than ever.
+Now, anyone can just type a search in plain English, like "show me all unresolved high-priority bugs assigned to me," and Jira will translate it into the correct JQL syntax.

 -